lutherism/state/README.md

 ## Batches change events by dispatch loops ##

 5 new messages should trigger 5 change events, no matter how many stores are concerned.
-IE in a message app, updating the unread state shouldn't be a seperate DOM update from adding the new message text
+IE recieveing a new message in a message app, updating the unread count shouldn't be a seperate DOM update from adding the new message component

 ## Composes dehydrated states ##